 Gabriella Santini

-When and why did you join ESAC?
+Why did you join ESAC?

 I decided to join the ESAC in summer 2022 after presenting at the annual conference for the first time.
 I presented at the ESAC’s first French session and figured the association could use more French-speaking researchers in the field of environmental studies.
 My friend and colleague from the University of Ottawa was already a board member, and told me that the Association was looking for new members.
 I thought joining the ESAC would be a great opportunity not only to not contribute a French voice to the table, but also to learn more about the environmental studies context in Canada.
 I believe Canada, a country economically dependent on natural resources, can and has to become a world-leader in developing creative and holistic strategies to combat the ecological crisis.